bf4/plinth/README.md

 ## Contributing

 1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b my-new-feature develop`)
 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create new Pull Request, make sure your pull request target is the develop branch, not the master